 Habit 5 - Cut out unneeded words and phrases

 Talking of more.
 Or less.
-Less is more is definitely our biggest learning when it comes to enhancing your writing expertise.
+The phrase “less is more” definitely applies to enhancing your writing expertise.

-When you go through that editing phase, you start to spot “creep” words and phrases.
+When you start to edit your first draft, you soon spot “creep” words and phrases.

 So, do you really need that “so” at the start of the sentence?
-It crept in a lot in our early writing efforts.
+It creeps in a lot in our first drafts.
+But often, it’s unneeded.

 Then, there’s the word “then”.
 Do you really need it every time you use it?
 Especially in lists.